University of CEMA

 The University of CEMA is a private university in Buenos Aires, Argentina.
-It was founded by Carlos Rodríguez, along with Roque Fernández and Pedro Pou, as the Center for Macroeconomic Studies of Argentina (CEMA) University Institute in 1995, a pioneer in higher education programs in the areas of economics, politics, management, and finance in Argentina.
+It was founded by Carlos Rodríguez, along with Roque Fernández and Pedro Pou, as the Center for Macro-economic Studies of Argentina (CEMA) University Institute in 1995, a pioneer in higher education programs in the areas of economics, politics, management, and finance in Argentina.

 First founded as a research center to contribute to the economic development of the country, the university now offers twelve undergraduate courses, sixteen graduate-level programs, and a wide range of executive education programs.
 At present, UCEMA has more than 262 faculty members with terminal academic degrees in their fields of study, 6068 alumni, and 1179 students.
 The comprehensive set of actions carried out by the University includes a wide range of fields; within a framework of humanistic and liberal education.
-It provides technical and scientific assistance to governments, the academic community, and the business world.

 History

 Founding

 The beginnings of the UCEMA date back to 1978, the year in which the Center for Macroeconomic Studies of Argentina (CEMA) began its activity.
-The CEMA, as a research and teaching center, had the purpose of contributing to the dissemination of knowledge (especially diverse and modern economic theories).
-By 1980, the center started the first program called Master in Economy, and the Master in Business Administration in 1987.
-In the 1990s, the Master in Finance, Master in Bank Management, and Master in Agribusiness joined the center.
+The CEMA, had the purpose of contributing to the dissemination of knowledge (especially diverse and modern economic theories).
+In 1980s, the center started its offering masters degrees in Economy & Business Administration.
+In the 1990s, the center started offering masters degrees in Finance, Bank Management, and Agribusiness.

-Over the years, the teaching activities progressively extended to other professional fields, and in 1995, the study center was transformed into a university institute.
-It incorporated the previous experience in research and teaching, with the same objective of contributing to the development that the study center had from its beginnings.
+Later on, the teaching activities extended to other fields, and in 1995, the study center was transformed into a university.
 In 1996, the Bachelor of Economics and Bachelor of Business Administration degree courses were created.
-From the year 2000, the University began to dictate the Doctorate in Economics, continuing later with the Doctorate in Business Administration and the Doctorate in Finance.
-In 2003, after gaining a foothold in the fields of economics, business, and social sciences, the Department of Engineering was created and the Computer Engineering degree began to be taught.
-The International Relations and Marketing degrees were added to the academic offer as of 2009, and the Bachelor of Human Resources as of 2015.
-The newest programs are Human Resources in 2015, and Digital Business, Analytic Business, and Finance, which were added in 2020.
+From the year 2000, the University began to offer doctorate degrees in Economics, Business Administration and Finance.
+In 2003, the Department of Engineering was created and the Computer Engineering degree was introduced to the list of possible programs.
+International Relations and Marketing degrees were added in 2009, and the Bachelor of Human Resources in 2015.
+Degrees in Digital Business, Analytical Business, and Finance, were added in 2020.